tiborkubik/eshop-BDD-tests/README.md

 ## Test scenarios for ITS/2019L course
 Author: Tibor Kubik(xkubik34@stud.fit.vutbr.cz)\
-This test plan contains 4 different test suites, each focusing on different element of OpenCart e-shop.
+This test plan contains 5 different test suites, each focusing on different element of OpenCart e-shop.
 I have decided to focus on wider range of elements rather then just one.
 That is also the goal of my test plan - to test more parts in a superficial way.

 Test plan contains following features:
 - registration.feature
 - shopping_list.feature
 - wishlist.feature
 - admin_products.feature
+- admin_extensions.feature

 ### User registration feature
 User registration feature contains scenarios testing the process of registration of a **new** user.
 Most of the scenarios are trying to detect whether system does not allow to register a new user, when he/she does not follow registration instructions.